metatensor/metatensor/docs/src/devdoc/architecture.rst

 ``metatensor-torch`` sub-project.
 It should be used to define models that are then exported using TorchScript and run without a Python interpreter.

-As mentioned above, this package also re-export the code from ``metatensor-operations`` and ``metatensor-learn`` in a way compatible with TorchScript.
+As mentioned above, this package also re-exports the code from ``metatensor-operations`` and ``metatensor-learn`` in a way compatible with TorchScript.

-Finally this package also contains facilities to define atomistic machine learning models.
-Refer to the :ref:`corresponding documentation
-<atomistic-models>` for more information.

 ``metatensor``
 --------------